Part V

 Remember the Fundamental Attribution Error.

-To ask: What is moving through this body?
+Ask: What is moving through this body?
 What deeper physiological state might be shaping this action?

-Let us begin the exploration of our sacred, biological ground.
+Begin with the exploration of our sacred, biological ground.